In this homework assignment, you will be implementing logistic

 Also put pointers or text to any (online or offline) references you have utilised in making your submission in an appropriate References cell.

-the essay questions (no word processing files, please export to PDF
+questions (no word processing files, please export to PDF with any

-with any unusual fonts embedded within the document if needed.)
+unusual fonts embedded within the document if needed.)
+Again, do

 Any ancillary files that your submission uses.
 We may or may